ecopages/ecopages/README.md

 Ecopages relies on a minimal set of dependencies, carefully chosen to support its core functionality.

-Ecopages is built on the [Bun](https://bun.sh/) runtime, primarily utilizing [Kita](https://kita.js.org/) and [Mdx](https://mdxjs.com/) for rendering.
-Additionally, it supports [Lit Elements](https://lit.dev/) and offers experimental integration with [React](https://react.dev/).
-This setup allows for the extension of the platform with custom rendering functions, providing flexibility to cater to the specific needs of each project.
-The integrations are designed to be extensible, with no limit to the customization and expansion possibilities.
+Ecopages is built on the Bun runtime and primarily uses [Ghtml](https://github.com/gurgunday/ghtml) for rendering.
+It offers easy customization through integrations such as [Kita](https://kita.js.org/), [Mdx](https://mdxjs.com/), and [Lit Elements](https://lit.dev/).
+Additionally, it provides experimental support for [React](https://react.dev/).
+You can also extend the platform with custom rendering functions by adding your own plugins, ensuring flexibility to meet the specific needs of each project.
+The integrations are designed to be highly extensible, allowing limitless customization and expansion possibilities.

 For styling, [Tailwind CSS](https://tailwindcss.com/) and [PostCSS](https://postcss.org/) have been integrated.
 Notably, we recommend using `css` stylesheets and `@apply` directives with Tailwind CSS, diverging from its usual inline styling approach to better suit the structure of Ecopages.